fritz-io/fritz-io.github.io/_pages/misc.md

 ## Quotes that I like
-- "As long as a branch of science offers an abundance of problems, so long is it alive."  <br /> -- David Hilbert
+- "As long as a branch of science offers an abundance of problems, so long is it alive."  <br /> – David Hilbert
-- "The greatest challenge to any thinker is stating the problem in a way that will allow a solution." <br /> -- Bertrand Russell
+- "The greatest challenge to any thinker is stating the problem in a way that will allow a solution." <br /> – Bertrand Russell
-- "Everything should be made as simple as possible, but not simpler." <br /> (Albert Einstein)
+- "Everything should be made as simple as possible, but not simpler." <br /> – Albert Einstein
 - "The analysis of PDE is a beautiful subject, combining the rigour and technique of modern analysis and geometry with the very concrete real-world intuition of physics, biology, and other sciences." <br /> -- Terence Tao
-- "I have no satisfaction in formulas unless I feel their numerical magnitude." <br /> -- Lord Kelvin
+- "I have no satisfaction in formulas unless I feel their numerical magnitude." <br /> – Lord Kelvin

 ## Books that I like
 <img src="/assets/images/boyer.jpeg" width="150" height="220"/><img src="/assets/images/roubicek.jpg" width="150" height="220"/><img src="/assets/images/alt.jpeg" width="150" height="220"/><img src="/assets/images/lord.jpeg" width="150" height="220"/><img src="/assets/images/showalter.png" width="150" height="220"/>